 - Do not provide LEGAL advice.
+All DACAmented students should be referred to an attorney.
 Contact one of the attorneys at CUNY Citizenship Now!

-- Provide a phone number that you can be reached at if the student is detained by Customs and Border Patrol (CBP), so that you can confirm their reason for traveling.
-If needed you can also easily contact a free or low-cost legal agency on behalf of the student.
+- If a DACAmented student is traveling abroad, provide a phone number that you can be reached at if the student is detained by Customs and Border Patrol (CBP), so that you can confirm their reason for traveling.
+If needed, you can also contact a free or low-cost legal agency on behalf of the student.

 - In case of an emergency contact Allan Wernick.